swatijindal12/Agritech/README.md

     2. addMetadata: arguments (uint256 tokenId, string memory tokenURI) in this user can add their metadata & update their metadata.

-2. Marketplace Contract (in this farmer can put their land on sell, buyer can buy)
+2. Marketplace Contract (in this farmer can put their land on sell, buyer can buy land of farmer based on their choice)

 Features: